sfeister/coa-gpu/gpulab.md

 Upon completing this laboratory, students will:

+* Explore careers in High Performance Computing (HPC) with relevance to a Computer Science degree
 * Examine separation of GPU memory caches and CPU memory caches (So data transfer across the bus is needed at some step even if the CPU has already been working on the data)
 * Examine differences in generality CPU instruction sets and GPU instruction sets
 * Demonstrate the massive parallelism of a GPU through kernel-level computer programming